nbhr/php-reverse-proxy/README.md

 Usage
 -----

 Suppose your `proxy.php` is accessible as `http://www.aaa.com/bbb/proxy.php`.
-To retrive the content of `http://www.ccc.com/ddd.html` by the script, visit `http://www.aaa.com/bbb/proxy.php?dst=http://www.ccc.com/ddd.html`.
-Here `www.aaa.com` and `www.ccc.com` serve as a frontend and backend servers respectively.
+To retrive `http://www.ccc.com/ddd.html` by the script, visit `http://www.aaa.com/bbb/proxy.php?dst=http://www.ccc.com/ddd.html`.
+Here `www.aaa.com` and `www.ccc.com` serve as a frontend and backend servers respectively; meaning that `www.ccc.com` is not necessarily reachable from you.

 By using Apache `mod_rewrite`, you can map a directory of the backend server to the frontend server as follows.
 ```/.htaccess
 RewriteRule ^eee/?(.*)$ /bbb/proxy.php?dst=http://www.ccc.com/eee/$1 [L]
 ```
 Here all accesses to `http://www.aaa.com/eee/*` are redirected to `http://www.ccc.com/eee/*`.
+Besides, the flag `[QSA]` will not work as expected.
+See the limitation below.

 Customization